GermanViter/geeSave/README.md

-# FileSaveProject - Automatic Backup Script
+# geeSave - Automatic Backup Script

 ## Description
 `FileSaveProject` is a Bash script that automatically backs up a folder to a destination with: